 In France, New Year’s Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

 Some people like to organize costume parties with dancing while others like to have a quiet evening doing nothing more than snuggling up in front of the TV.
-Many of our friends like to throw New years eve dinner parties for friends and family over to ring in the new year with a long feast called “le Reveillon” or “Dîner du Réveillon de la Saint Sylvestre”.
+Many of our friends like to throw New years eve dinner parties for friends and family to ring in the new year with a long feast called “le Reveillon” or “Dîner du Réveillon de la Saint Sylvestre”.
 The meal on Christmas eve is also called “le Reveillon”.